iAbhishek91/google-cloud/Q.md

 - **lightweight**: hypervisor or network stack upgrade.
 1-2 times per week.
 Live migration is not required.

-## What factor determine auto-upgrade in GCP
+## What factor determine auto-upgrade in GKE

 If any of the "Release channel" is selected as master version.

+## When to choose which release channel in GKE

+- rapid: for non-prod cluster, experiment of new features etc.
+- regular: for prod cluster, gives a balance option between stability and new feature
+- stable: for prod cluster, where maturity is more important than new features.

 ## How do you avoid GKE version auto upgrade disruption

+- option-1
   - create a pre-prod cluster and choose **rapid** as the channel.
   - This will give you 2-3 months of time to test the new feature if its release to **regular** channel.
   - If 2-3 months are not sufficient, choose **maintenance exclusion**.
+- option-2
+  - manually upgraded to new version. (more control of time of upgrade, and better predictability)

 ## Characteristics of maintenance exclusion

+- mainly used to postpone auto-upgrade of K8s version.
 - select three
 - cant be recurrence
 - can be configured for new or existing cluster.